Langold: Firbeck Colliery

+It was built to provide housing for the miners of Firbeck Colliery between 1923 and 1927.

 By 1911, mining in the area suggested that there may be a workable seam of coal at Langold.
 The Wallingwells Boring Company was created, and German engineers carried out some test drilling in a field which was part of Costhorpe Farm.
 Although the initial tests were good, the First World War brought a stop to the work.
 The Firbeck Light Railway was authorised in 1916, but no further development took place until 1923.

 A further survey of the potential coal reserves took place in May 1923, and sinking of the No. 1 Shaft began on 16 July, with construction of the No. 2 Shaft following on 15 August.
 Each shaft was cemented for the first 390 ft to prevent water entering it.
 Work stopped at 450 yd, when water flooded the workings, and pumps had to be installed.
 In mid 1925, the shafts reached the Barnsley coal seam, at a depth of 828 yd, and the seam continued downwards for another 28 yd.
 The headgear for the shafts was completed by late 1923, and a 180 ft chimney was constructed in under 13 weeks.
 Six boilers supplied steam for the winding engines, and a Baume washer capable of washing 160 tons of coal per hour was installed.

 Access to the colliery site was provided by around 5 mi of temporary railway track, laid to connect to the main railway network which served Harworth Colliery.
 This opened on 7 April 1924, and was upgraded to permanent track, with the new system opening on 1 October 1927.
 The colliery was called Firbeck colliery, although the village of the same name is located more than 2 mi to the north west of the village of Langold.